telerik/kendo-ui-core/docs/intro/widget-basics/wrapper-element.md

 A reference to the widget wrapper might be needed when doing DOM or CSS manipulations.
 For example, to hide a widget, hide the `wrapper`.
 Hiding the `element` might partially hide the widget or not hide it at all.
 The `wrapper` is also the most suitable HTML node for appending custom CSS classes.

-Obtaining a reference to the widget `element` from the widget object is a relatively rare scenario, but might be helpful in some cases, especially when hardcoding IDs in jQuery selectors is not desired.
+Obtaining a reference to the `element` of the widget from the widget object is a relatively rare scenario, but might be helpful in some cases, especially when hardcoding IDs in jQuery selectors is not desired.

 ## See Also